-As well as applications for research activities associated our Second Phase which was announced on June 19:
+Finally, applications for research activities associated our Second Phase which was announced on June 19, 2020, continue to accepted:

 - research that requires specialized facilities available only on the Saint Mary’s University campus

-Applications for research activities falling into any of these identified categories will be able to be reviewed at this time.
+Applications for research activities falling into any of these identified categories will continue to be reviewed when applications are received.